Committed to the future

 We are a foundation dedicated to the conservation of the Balearic Sea and coast and we believe that healthy marine ecosystems can be reconciled with economic prosperity.
 Our core costs are covered by Adessium Foundation so every euro donated to Marilles supports live projects directly linked to the conservation of the Balearics.Read more

 Marilles was officially founded in 2017, but the research and planning behind the organisation began earlier.
-We have long roots in environmental philanthropy and a robust network of partners in the Mediterranean and beyond.
+We have a robust network of partners in the Mediterranean and beyond with long roots in environmental philanthropy.

 Where Marilles came from

-In 2015, a global social & environmental foundation, Adessium Foundation, identified the Balearics as one of the healthiest and best-preserved marine environments in the Mediterrean, but one which was under growing threat.
+In 2015, the Adessium Foundation commissioned a study which identified the Balearics as one of the healthiest and best-preserved marine environments in the Mediterrean, but one which was under growing threat.
 Two years of local research and liaison made clear that rapid action to conserve the region would have an excellent chance of success.
 Marilles was founded to help meet this need.